ChenWenzheng99/CMBLensFlow/README.md

 - **Delensing for Precision Cosmology: Optimizing Future CMB B-mode Surveys to Constrain r**
   https://arxiv.org/abs/2502.18790
-  *In this work, we consider realistic Galactic foreground models and external delensing.*
+  *In this work, we consider parameterized Galactic foreground models and external delensing.*

 - **From South to North: Leveraging Ground-Based LATs for Full-Sky CMB Delensing and Constraints on r**
   https://arxiv.org/abs/2507.19897